nais/cli/README.md

 ### aiven

 The aiven command can be used to create a `aivenApplication` and extract credentials.
-The `avien` command will create a [Protected & time-limited](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace.
+The `avien create` command will create a [Protected & time-limited](https://doc.nais.io/persistence/kafka/#accessing-topics-from-an-application-on-legacy-infrastructure) `aivenApplication` in your specified namespace.

 This command will give access to personal but time limited credentials.
 These credentials can be used to debug an Aiven hosted kafka topic.
 The `aiven get` command extracts the credentials and puts them in `tmp` folder.
-The created `aivenApplication` has a default for `expireAt` (days-to-live) and will be set to 1 day.
+The created `aivenApplication` has sane default (days-to-live) 1 day (24 hours).

 To gain access be sure to update your [topic](https://doc.nais.io/persistence/kafka/#creating-topics-and-defining-access) resource and topic ACLs.
-Be sure to add `username` to your topic.yaml and apply it to your namespace.
+Add `username` to your topic.yaml and apply to your namespace.

-After a successful `aiven get` you can install [kcat](https://github.com/edenhill/kcat) (kcat is the project formerly known as kafkacat) in preferred way.
+After a successful `aiven get` you use [kcat](https://github.com/edenhill/kcat) (kcat is the project formerly known as kafkacat) in preferred way.

 #### Required